 It wasn’t the first time David Wilkinson failed to protect an invention or to recognize its commercial possibilities.
 In 1792, he invented a steam engine for a 12-ton vessel built by Elijah Ormsbee called The Experiment.
 It steamed all the way from Providence to Pawtucket on goose-foot paddles.
 Onlookers watched it from the bridge over the Seekonk River.
 Unfortunately, the wind blew the boat onto mud flats and they left it there to rot.

 That was 14 years before Robert Fulton showed off his Clermont.
-Wilkinson said he 'never thought Fulton an inventor, but simply a busy collector of other people’s inventions.’
-Robert Fulton may well have gotten his idea for the steam engine from a man named Daniel French, who came to Pawtucket to pump David Wilkinson for everything he could about his invention.
+Wilkinson said he “never thought Fulton an inventor, but simply a busy collector of other people’s inventions.”
+Robert Fulton may well have gotten his idea for the steam engine from a man named Daniel French.
+French had came to Pawtucket to pump David Wilkinson for everything he could about his invention.

 David Wilkinson may have found nail-making so profitable he didn’t think he needed to bother with patents.
 Between 1816 and 1829, he and his brother Daniel owned a mill that produced about 4,000 pounds of nails a day.

 In 1810, Oziel and his sons built a stone cotton mill with a large machine shop on the Blackstone River.
 It was partially powered by a steam engine built by David.
 There, David Wilkinson built the first successful power loom in America.
 There, the Wilkinsons built innovative textile machinery, sending it to mills as far away as Georgia and Pittsburgh.
 The Wilkinson Mill was described by Gary Kulik and Patrick Malone as “one of the most important landmarks in the history of American mechanical engineering.”